 Near shore shipwrecks in western Lake Huron

-The research has combined the use of historic maps (to monitor the changing location of the lake shore), with pedestrian survey of the shore and near shore area to map the distribution of wreckage and wreck debris (such as coal), with normal underwater discovery techniques like sidescan sonar and scuba.
+The research combines the use of historic maps (to monitor the changing location of the lake shore) with pedestrian survey of the shore and near shore area to map the distribution of wreckage and wreck debris (such as coal), and with normal underwater discovery techniques like sidescan sonar and scuba.
 Coastal and shallow water survey has been completed from Tawas Bay to the mouth of the Au Sable River at Oscoda.
-Ongoing efforts are now focusing on the shore north of Oscoda with the ultimate aim of linking our coverage with the boundaries of the Thunder Bay National Marine Sanctuary.
+Ongoing efforts focus on the shore north of Oscoda, with the ultimate aim of linking our coverage with the boundaries of the Thunder Bay National Marine Sanctuary.

 Ancient hunters on the Alpena-Amberley Ridge

 This research is concerned with the potential human occupation of the Alpena-Amberley Ridge in central Lake Huron.
-This feature, on older nautical charts labeled as Six Fathom Shoal, is an outcrop of limestone and dolomite which, during the period 9800 to 7000 years ago, formed a dry land corridor which divided the modern Lake Huron basin into two distinct lakes, and which linked northeast lower Michigan with southwest Ontario.
-It is hypothesized that during this period of low lake levels the ridge would have provided a natural migration route of caribou which would have in turn been exploited by ancient hunters.
+This feature—on older nautical charts labeled as Six Fathom Shoal—is an outcrop of limestone and dolomite which, during the period 9800 to 7000 years ago, formed a dry land corridor that divided the modern Lake Huron basin into two distinct lakes and linked northeast lower Michigan with southwest Ontario.
+It is hypothesized that during this period of low lake levels the ridge would have provided a natural migration route of caribou, which would have been exploited by ancient hunters.

 Research on the Alpena-Amberley Ridge has brought together a diverse interdisciplinary team of archaeologists, environmental scientists, engineers, and computer scientists who are involved in modeling the ancient environment.